Programs and Curriculum Support

 - Youth Environmental Summit for secondary student environmental teams

-- ResourceSmart Schools - modules in Energy, Waste, Water, Biodiversity and Core
+- ResourceSmart Schools – support for work in areas of Energy, Waste, Water, Biodiversity and Core

 Teachers Environmental Network (TEN)

-This popular Network is facilitated by Council and is open to all Primary and Secondary schools in the Frankston City municipality.
+Facilitated by Council, the popular network is open to all Primary and Secondary schools in the Frankston City municipality.
 Meetings are held once each term after school on a Thursday at various locations.
 Teachers from other municipalities can contact the Environmental Education Officer to discuss attendance, by invitation.

 Schools Tree Day

-Planet Ark runs this nationwide program for over a decade.
-Council has donated tens of thousands of trees, shrubs and grasses for planting in schools around our municipality. in recent years, nearly 4000 trees, shrubs and grasses were planted in Frankston City on Schools Tree Day, helping to beautify our local environment, provide habitat for wildlife and combat climate change.
+Planet Ark has run this nationwide program for over a decade.
+Council has donated tens of thousands of trees, shrubs and grasses for planting in schools around our municipality.
+Over recent years, nearly 4000 trees, shrubs and grasses have been planted in Frankston City on Schools Tree Day, helping to beautify our local environment, provide habitat for wildlife and combat climate change.